-This work builds on a 20 year-old observation that an unclassified Agrobacterium strain can grow on SQ and release inorganic sulfur in the process10.
-We have confirmed this observation and provide a detailed account of the discovery and biochemical/structural characterisation of the first pathway to facilitate the complete assimilation of SQ and its glycosides within a single organism.
-We have also used this information to provide broader context to the discovery by illustrating this pathway's distribution amongst other microorganisms, predominantly those of the Alphaproteobacteria class.
-The pathway features several proteins with hitherto undescribed activities, including: an SQGrobinding protein; an FMNH2- and O2-dependent SQ monooxygenase that defines this 'SMO' pathway by catalyzing scission of the C-S bond in SQ, and an oxidoreductase dedicated to the NADPH-dependent reduction of 6-OG to glucose.
-Like all other sulfoglycolytic pathways studied to date, the SMO pathway also possesses a conserved SQase, which is essential for liberating SQ from its precursor glycoside SQGro^{8,9}.
+While existing pathways for the breakdown of SQ require two different organisms and involve scission of the carbon chain into two 3-carbon fragments, we describe here a fundamentally different approach that features complete utilization of the SQ carbon skeleton.
+The SMO pathway features several proteins with hitherto undescribed activities, including: an SQGro-binding protein; an FMNH2- and O2-dependent SQ monooxygenase that defines this 'SMO' pathway by catalyzing scission of the C-S bond in SQ; and an oxidoreductase dedicated to the NADPH-dependent reduction of 6-OG to glucose.
+Like all other sulfoglycolytic pathways studied to date, the SMO pathway also possesses a conserved SQase, which is essential for liberating SQ from its precursor glycoside SQGro (8, 9).

-The SMO pathway shares similarities with other sugar-metabolizing pathways in bacteria.
-For example, the presence of SmoI (SQase), SmoF (SQGro binding protein) and SmoE/G/H (ABC transporter) encoded by the smo cluster, is analogous to MalP (maltodextrin phosphorylase), MalE (maltose binding protein) and MalF/G/K (ABC transporter) encoded by the mal operon of E. coli that imports and degrades maltose22.
-Meanwhile, SmoC (SQ monooxygenase) and SmoA (flavin reductase) of the SMO pathway are reminiscent of the SsuD (FMNH2-dependent alkylsulfonate monooxygenase) and SsuE (NADPH-dependent FMN reductase) pair encoded by the ssu operon of E. coli that degrades alkanesulfonates15.
-Indeed, it is feasible, perhaps even likely, that the SMO pathway arose through the recombination of analogous sugar- and sulfonate-metabolising pathways.
+The SMO pathway is reminiscent of other sugar-metabolizing pathways in bacteria.
+For example, the SmoI (SQase), SmoF (SQGro binding protein) and SmoE/G/H (ABC transporter) proteins encoded by the smo cluster are analogous to MalP (maltodextrin phosphorylase), MalE (maltose binding protein) and MalF/G/K (ABC transporter) encoded by the mal operon of E. coli that imports and degrades maltose (21).
+Additionally, the SmoC (SQ monooxygenase) and SmoA (flavin reductase) proteins of the SMO pathway are reminiscent of the SsuD (FMNH2-dependent alkylsulfonate monooxygenase) and SsuE (NADPH-dependent FMN reductase) pair encoded by the ssu operon of E. coli that degrades alkanesulfonates (15).
+Indeed, it is likely that the SMO pathway arose through the recombination and neofunctionalization of analogous sugar- and sulfonate-metabolising pathways.

-Through our structural studies, we have identified key residues involved in sulfosugar recognition and processing, in order to provide greater confidence to bioinformatic analyses of putative smo gene clusters: an approach that has proven valuable for the identification of tier 1 sulfoglycolytic pathways^{8,23,24}.
+Through structural analysis we identified key residues involved in sulfosugar recognition and processing, in order to provide greater confidence to bioinformatic analyses of putative smo gene clusters: an approach that has proven valuable for the identification of tier 1 sulfoglycolytic pathways (8, 22, 23).
 This includes the Thr220-Gly166-Ser43-H2O(His13-Gln46) cluster of SmoF for the recognition of SQGro, the Arg283-Tryp286-H2O(Tyr491) triad of SmoI for the recognition of SQGro; and the Trp206-Arg236-His238-Tyr341-His343 constellation of SmoC for the recognition of SQ.
 Given the importance of the SQ monooxygenase SmoC to the SMO pathway, further empirical and computational work is warranted to understand what interactions drive its selectivity for SQ, which lies in contrast with the promiscuity exhibited by alkanesulfonate monoxygenases like SsuD.